The Books

 About the Author

-I’m Lacey K. Kelly, a licensed therapist and the creator of The Process of Unbecoming.
+I’m Lacey K. Kelly, a licensed therapist and writer.
 My work is shaped by years of sitting with people who were trying to make sense of their lives without turning themselves into problems to solve, and by a growing skepticism toward the cultural habit of treating the human condition as something that needs fixing.